-DIY Cost to Refinish Hardwood Floors
+DIY Cost To Refinish Hardwood Floors

 You can rent the sanding equipment and buy sanding pads from your local home improvement or hardware store.
 This generally costs between $300 and $400.

-Additionally, you’ll need to buy your stain, finish, and brushes or sprayers to apply these products to your floor.
+Additionally, you’ll need to buy stain, finish, and brushes or sprayers to apply these products to your floor.

-Wood stain is not expensive – it generally costs under $10 per quart.
+Wood stain is not expensive;it generally costs under $10 per quart.
 And each quart can cover around 275 square feet.

-So, if you were to refinish your hardwood floors yourself, it would likely cost less than $500 for 275 square feet of space.
+By these standards, if you were to refinish your hardwood floors yourself, it would likely cost less than $500 for 275 square feet of space.

-Cost to Have Your Floors Refinished
+Cost To Have Your Floors Refinished

 The labor costs will include the amount of time required to prep the area, plus the cost of sanding, staining, and refinishing the floors.